 Paul T. Conway

-Mr. Conway is President of the American Association of Kidney Patients, America's oldest and largest independent kidney patient advocacy organization.
+Mr. Conway is the former president and current Chair of Policy and Global Affairs for the American Association of Kidney Patients (AAKP), America's oldest and largest independent kidney patient advocacy organization, and Chair of the Commonwealth of Virginia’s Renal Disease Council.
 He has managed kidney disease for thirty-seven years, including nearly three years on dialysis as a kidney transplant recipient for the past twenty years.
 He was recently selected the National Institutes of Health (NIH) to serve as a Member of the External Evaluation Panel for the NIH Kidney Precision Medicine Project.
 In 2017, he was named by the US Food and Drug Administration as the Chair of the new FDA Patient Engagement and Advocacy Committee for medical devices.
 Mr. Conway is the recipient of a 2017 President's Medal from the American Society of Nephrology and serves as an inaugural Patient Voice Editor for the Clinical Journal of the American Society of Nephrology.

 As a policy professional, he has served under four US presidents, three governors and in support of five presidential transitions.
 He served on the 2016-2017 Presidential Transition Team as the Team Lead for the U.S. Office of Personnel Management and has subsequently served as an appointed member on the 2017 and 2018 Presidential Rank Review Board, the body charged with evaluating and recommending top career government executives for performance recognition by the White House.
 Mr. Conway’s previous Federal posts have included Chief of Staff of the US Department of Labor for Secretary, Chief of Staff of the U.S. Office of Personnel Management, an agency Chief of Staff at the US Department of Homeland Security (DHS) and Special Assistant in the White House Office of National Drug Control Policy.
 For the Commonwealth of Virginia, he has served as the Deputy Secretary of Health and Human Resources, a member of the Board of Health Professions and on a special review team for state mental health system modernization.